 - Jarfly's review philosophy is that reviews are an avenue for writers to give back to the literary and poetry communities.
 While we like reviews that are critical and rigorous, we are not looking for take-downs, mean-spirited, or overwhelmingly negative commentaries.
 We think that unpleasant, vindictive reviews don't benefit anyone and if you send us one, chances are that we won't publish it.

-- It is worth noting that we are eager to read and publish pedagogy and resources for teachers.
+- We are eager to read and publish pedagogy and resources for teachers.
 If you have lesson/unit plans, activities, discussion points, or other resources, that revolve around poetry for grades K-12 or for university undergraduates, Jarfly is excited to share these resources and spread a love for poetry to student communities that are altogether too often jaded to it.

 - For previously published essays and nonfiction, please continue to the "General Notes" section

-- If you have any other questions about what prose we're looking for, or if you have a piece that you aren't sure if we would publish, please use our contact form to inquire.
-We'll respond as soon as possible!
+- If you have any other questions about what prose we're looking for, or if you have a piece that you aren't sure if we would publish, send an inquiry along to the submissions email address.

 - Jarfly is presently open for art submissions.